na-na-hi/renget/archive/uzqpd.md

 	-> BANNED BY ADMIN - Reason: This is a community of love, not abuse.
 Flagged for deletion. <- (True) [I starred in an AV when I was in middle school](https://rentry.org/hc9x5) | *by Anonymous*|
 The Boy and the Queen |*by 12incher12Yo*|
-	-> BANNED BY ADMIN - Reason: Underage, please send a message to admin KikkeriKock to appeal it. <- Ride in the backseat. | *by FoxyLady*|
+	-> BANNED BY ADMIN - Reason: Underage, please send a message to admin ChickenButt to appeal it ;). <- Ride in the backseat. | *by FoxyLady*|
 The boys at the pool. | *by FoxyLady*|
 A walk in the park. | *by FoxyLady*|